 It was a great experience.
-After many years and countless attempts, I succeeded for the first time in finding a wild snow leopard to photograph up close.
-It was the longest and most exhausting trip I have taken so far to photograph the rare and shy cat.
+After many years and countless attempts, I managed to photograph a wild snow leopard up close for the first time....
+Schneeleoparden to photograph at close range.
+It was the longest and most exhausting journey I have taken to photograph the rare and elusive cat.

 Dec'16 - A view of the market square in Leh, the provincial capital at an altitude of about 3500m im indischen Bundesstaat Jammu & Kaschmir